qwertie/learn-react/docs/tutorial-4.md

 let a: IBox = new Box(10,100);  // OK
 let b: IArea = new Box(10,100); // OK
 ~~~

+Interfaces in TypeScript work like interfaces in the Go programming language, not like interfaces in Java and C# - and that's a good thing.
+It means that classes don't have to **explicitly say** that they implement an interface: `Box` implements `IBox` and `IArea` without saying so.
+That's good because it means we can define interfaces for types that originally were not designed for any particular interface.
+For example, my [`BTree` package](https://www.npmjs.com/package/sorted-btree) defines an `IMapSource<Key,Val>` interface that represents a read-only dictionary of key-value pairs.
+The new `Map` class built into ES6 conforms to this interface so you can put a `Map` into an `IMapSource` variable.

 `readonly` means we can read, but not change: